Rochelle Lazarus – Short Biography

 Key success traits: Innovative thinking; client concern; skill in building customer relationships; vast, hands-on experience gained from working upwards through the ranks.

 Aside from managing a global advertising enterprise, Lazarus is an active board member of the World Wildlife Fund and the New York Presbyterian Hospital.
-She is married to a pediatrician, has three children, and makes her home in New York City.
+She is married to a pediatrician, has three children, and lived in New York City.